 “This data proves that housing, with supportive services, continues to be the solution to homelessness,” said Heading Home CEO, Dennis Plummer.
 “It validates the ‘Community Response to Homelessness’ that we share with our many partners,” he said.
 Albuquerque Heading Home is part of the implementation of a plan crafted by non-profits throughout the community to end homelessness.
 Copies, along with research released today, are available at www.abqheadinghome.org.

-It turns out housing people as a solution to homelessness not only keeps people off the streets, but it also helps save the community money.
-Today, a study was released detailing the costs before and after the provision of housing for chronically homeless persons in Albuquerque, NM.
+Housing people as a solution to homelessness not only keeps people off of the streets, it also helps save the community money.
+An independent study details costs before and after the provision of housing for people experiencing chronic homelessness in Albuquerque, NM.
 The purpose of the research is to study the cost benefit of Albuquerque Heading Home.